drmarcogir/rrtmodavg/README.md

 ```

 # Example usage
-What follows is some simple examples of how this package can be used to analyse data collected using a randomized response design.
+Below are some simple examples of how this package can be used to analyse data collected using a randomized response design.

 ## Required Packages